 Wild Horse Reservoir Project Alternatives

-As part of the National Environmental Policy Act (NEPA) Process for the Wild Horse Reservoir Project, the Bureau of Land Management (BLM) identified a set of project alternatives for in-depth analysis for the Environmental Impact Statement (EIS).
-These alternatives will be evaluated for their ability to meet Aurora Water’s Goal and Objective while minimizing potential environmental, social, and economic impacts.
-In the NEPA process, BLM plans to analyze:
+In preparation for the National Environmental Policy Act (NEPA) process for the Wild Horse Reservoir Project, the Bureau of Land Management (BLM) identified a set of project alternatives for in-depth analysis.
+These alternatives included:

 • Wild Horse South Reservoir Alternative